 Keep in mind that any financial option can be problematic if you're not careful.
 Discipline is essential when using a line of credit.
 Even several relatively small withdrawals can add up and leave you with an unmanageable debt.

-As mentioned early, be prudent in shopping for your credit line.
+As mentioned earlier, be prudent in shopping for your credit line.
 Not all lines are equal and extra charges and fees can make seemingly cheap money turn into expensive money.

 The review process banks use can be cumbersome as well.
 Your bank may require financial statements, business and personal tax returns, business documents, and existing bank account information, among other things.
 You'll probably need two years of business history to qualify and also undergo a yearly review.